 b) Smart street lights can save 50 percent to 70 percent of this cost by dimming when activity is low, which means the city saves big money.
 These savings can be used to reduce city expense and to fund future initiatives while offering the utility a chance to increase its asset base at the expense of energy costs.

-c ) Networked LED lights can provide not only energy savings, but information about outages or other anomalies in the energy network.
+c ) Networked LED lights or connected lighting can provide not only energy savings, but information about outages or other anomalies in the energy network.

 d) Lights can be remotely dimmed to reduce energy usage.
 Networked lights can also be managed by smart devices that adjust lighting in response to traffic patterns and help identify roadway hazards.

 e) Networked lighting systems are also seen as a viable platform on which solution providers can build future sensing, data gathering and communications capabilities.
-For example, networked lights can communicate with video cameras, parking sensors, environmental sensors, weather sensors and more through same network infrastructure.
+For example, connected lighting can communicate with video cameras, parking sensors, environmental sensors, weather sensors and more through same network infrastructure.

 Smart Street Lighting has much more in it and future will evolve into something highly illuminating.
 We are debating and discussing thus Light beyond Illumination.
 Next phase of transformative technology advances, wearable and implanted devices will unlock human potential by tapping into our mood, heart rate and thoughts!
 Welcome to the brave new world of Augmented Humanity (AH).
 In Japan and China, a concept Lights-out manufacturing is gaining momentum.